 It wasn’t that long ago when the ammonia absorption refrigerator was the only choice for an RV.
 Unlike the Danfoss compressor refrigerator or the refrigerator found in your home, the ammonia absorption refrigerator neither uses a compressor, nor does it have any moving parts.
 It works through a process called absorption.
 Basically, the ammonia absorption refrigerator uses heat to operate.
 The source of this heat comes from either a propane flame or from electricity (110 volt AC or 12 volt DC).
 This heat starts a chemical reaction and the process of evaporation and condensation causes the refrigerator to cool.
 This time-tested process generally works well for RV owners, but for overlanders and boondocking enthusiasts, running the refrigerator on propane was and still is the only viable, long-term mode of operation.
 This is because an absorption refrigerator operating on 12 volts DC will consume anywhere between 8 and 23 amps an hour, an overly excessive amount that would run an RV battery down in a single day.

 So what are the pros of the Danfoss compressor refrigerator?
-Well, we’ve just mentioned the biggest–it consumes far less amperage than conventional RV refrigerators.
-Exactly how much depends on several factors including the refrigerator’s temperature setting, the ambient temperature, the available voltage, how well the unit is insulated, and whether the refrigerator is working to get the temperature cold at start-up or working to maintain the operating temperature.
+Well, we’ve just mentioned the biggest—it consumes far less amperage than conventional RV refrigerators.
+Exactly how much amperage depends on several factors including the refrigerator’s temperature setting, the ambient temperature, the available voltage, how well the unit is insulated, and whether the refrigerator is working to get the temperature cold at start-up or working to maintain the operating temperature.
 The Danfoss compressor works in what are called duty cycles, the hourly period when the compressor is actually on and working.
-These cycles can run as high as 100 percent of the time at start-up and when the temperatures outside are 100 degrees or higher during the day or 0 percent at night when the refrigerator door isn’t being opened and closed a lot and when ambient temperatures are below freezing.
-Though, typically, duty cycles of 30 to 50 percent during the day are the norm as the refrigerator works to maintain its operating temperature.
+These cycles can run as high as 100 percent at start-up in warm weather or 0 percent at night when the refrigerator door isn’t being opened and when ambient temperatures are below freezing.
+Such extremes are rare though.
+Typically, duty cycles of 30 to 50 percent during daylight hours are the norm as the refrigerator works to maintain its operating temperature.

 Those are the pros, now lets look at the cons.
 There’s really only one.
-Although the Danfoss compressor type of refrigerator is much more efficient running on 12 volt power than the ammonia absorption type, it still consumes a considerable amount of amperage during a 24 hour day.
-The consumption rate is typically 60 amp hours a day which breaks down to 2.5 amps or 30 watts per hour.
+Although the Danfoss compressor is much more efficient running on 12 volt power than the ammonia absorption type, it still consumes a considerable amount of amperage during a 24 hour day.
+The consumption rate is typically 60 amp hours a day, which breaks down to 2.5 amps or 30 watts per hour.
 What this means is that your RV will require a minimum of two 12 volt batteries (about 200 amp hours) and a effective way to keep them charged, either a 200 watt solar power system or a generator.
-Personally, I’ve found that having a 340 watt solar power system and a 220 amp hour battery bank is more than large enough to run my compressor refrigerator and meet all of our other electrical needs, rain or shine.
-If you boondock for extended periods of time in cold, predominantly overcast areas like the Pacific Northwest then having a generator as a backup to a solar power system or as the primary means of keeping your batteries topped off will probably be needed.
+Personally, I’ve found that having a 340 watt solar power system and a 220 amp hour battery bank is more than large enough to run my compressor refrigerator and meet all of our other electrical needs.
+However, if you boondock for extended periods of time in cold, predominantly overcast areas like the Pacific Northwest then having a generator as a backup to a solar power system or as the primary means of keeping your batteries topped off will probably be needed.

 As for the installation of the Danfoss compressor refrigerator, insulation of the area surrounding the refrigerator is key.
 Most manufacturers recommend at least 2 inches of insulation along the refrigerator compartment bottom, top and sides.
 Doing this can cut the refrigerator’s duty cycles and power consumption by half.
 Most RV manufacturers know this is important, but the word hasn’t gotten out to some RV shops that install these unique refrigerators.
 Some are installed without any insulation, whatsoever.
 If you’re hiring this work out, it’s important to inspect their work before you pay them.
 Another issue to be aware of relates to the faulty installation of these refrigerators.
 Unfortunately, some shops do a poor job.
 It’s important to remember that this isn’t a problem with the manufacturer, but with the shop that performed the installation.
 It pays to do some research ahead of time to see if they’re competent installers.